top of page

 While possibly the most unsightly cap ever produced, Hoff caps are perhaps the most underrepresented cap in living history.
 In many cases, their reproduction has been over engineered to produce caps too well constructed to resemble anything close to the real thing."

-Hoff Cap - The Park
+Hoff Cap - Point Lookout

 $95.00Price